Faculty Health & Safety Policy

 Any health, safety or welfare matters involving the fabric of the building or services are dealt with by EMBS (Appendix 7).

 4.2 The Chairman must appoint in writing a fire safety manager and deputy(s) and wardens to cover all the accommodation (See appendix 2 for letter of appointment and details of arrangements for FSM, wardens and deputies).
 These appointments must be reviewed each July.
-They are responsible for testing the system weekly and arranging with others in the regular fire evacuation drills.
+They are responsible for testing the system weekly and co-operating with others in the regular fire evacuation drills.

 4.3 After any evacuation of the building (whether after a practice or “for real”), the Fire Safety Manager and his/her Deputy, and the Fire Wardens shall all hold a meeting to discuss any issues raised.
 These findings shall be reported to the administrative staff meetings and Faculty Board (and thus minuted).